luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/04/12-designing-new-morphs.md

 Synthmorphs also have the cyberbrain and the free ware that comes it, just like pods.
 This is a necessity for every synthmorph (unless they have a brain box).
 Almost all synthmorphs are equipped with either lidar or radar to move without collisions.

 Every synthmorph must also choose a frame.
-This provides it with an inherent Armor Value and the synthmorph characteristics detailed on ▶62, EP2.
+This provides it with an inherent Armor Value and the [synthmorph characteristics](../../../04/25-synthmorphs.md#synthmorph-characteristics) detailed on _EP2_.
 Each frame has a CP cost.
 The frame options are:

 - **Light Frame (2 CP trait):** AV 6/4
 - **Medium Frame (4 CP trait):** AV 8/6